Chandni Chowk

-The Chandni Chowk, also known as Moonlight Square is one of the oldest and busiest markets in Old Delhi, India.
-It is located close to the Old Delhi Railway Station.
-The Red Fort monument is located at the eastern end of Chandni Chowk.
-It was built in the 17th century by Mughal Emperor of India Shah Jahan and designed by his daughter Jahanara.
-The market was once divided by canals (now closed) to reflect moonlight and remains one of India's largest wholesale markets.
+The Chandni Chowk (meaning Moonlight Square) is a Street market square it is one of the oldest and busiest markets in Old Delhi, India.
+Located close to the Old Delhi railway station, the Mughal-era Red Fort is located at the eastern fringes of Chandni Chowk.
+It was built in 1650 by the Mughal Emperor, Shah Jahan, and designed by his daughter, Jahanara.
+The street spanning the market was historically divided by canals, engineered to reflect moonlight.
+These canals have since been closed, leaving behind a transformed urban landscape.
+It remains one of India's largest wholesale markets.

 History

-The market's history dates to the founding of the capital city of Shahjahanabad when Emperor Shah Jahan established the Red Fort on the banks of the Yamuna River besides his new capital.
+The market's history dates to the founding of the capital city of Shahjahanabad when Emperor Shah Jahan established the Red Fort on the banks of the Yamuna River, hemming his new capital.

 Original Chandni Chowk

-The original Chandni Chowk, half-moon-shaped square, was located in front of the Municipal Townhall and its reflection used to shine in the moonlit water pool located in front of it.
-A shallow water channel was built from Yamuna, which ran through the middle of the straight road currently known as the Chandani Chowk bazaar, with roads and shops on either side of the channel.
+The original Chandni Chowk, half-moon-shaped square, was situated before the Townhall; its reflection used to shimmer in the moonlit water pool located at the front.
+A shallow water channel, whose source was the Yamuna, ran through the middle of the straight street now referred to as the Chandni Chowk bazaar, with roads and shops on either side of the channel.
 This road had three bazaars.
-Chandni Chowk, or the Moonlight Square, and its three bazaars were designed and established by Princess Jahanara Begum, Shah Jahan's favourite daughter, in 1650 CE.
-Originally containing 1,560 shops, the bazaar was 40 yards wide by 1,520 yards long.
-The bazaar shaped as a square was given elegance by the presence of a pool in the centre of the complex.
-The pool shimmered in the moonlight, a feature which was responsible for its name.
-Shops were originally built in a half-moon shaped pattern, now lost.
-The bazaar was famous for its silver merchants, which also have contributed to the name of "Silver Street" as silver is referred to as Chandi in Hindi, a slight variation of which forms Chandni.
+Chandni Chowk ("moonlight square") and its three bazaars were designed and established by Princess Jahanara Begum, Shah Jahan's favourite daughter, in 1650.
+Originally consisting of 1,560 shops, the bazaar was 40 yards wide and 1,520 yards long.
+The bazaar, fashion to resemble a square, was accorded ample elegance by the presence of a pool at the complex's center.
+The pool glimmered under the moonlight, a characteristic that inspired its name.

+The shops were originally arranged in a distinctive half-moon pattern, a design that has since been lost or altered over time.
+The bazaar gained renown for its thriving silver trade, leading to its association with silver merchants.
+This prominence earned it the moniker Silver Street—a name rooted in its Hindi counterpart, wherein silver is called Chandi.

-The pool in the chowk was replaced by a clock tower (Ghantaghar) in the 1950s.
+The term Chandni, which is closely derived from Chandi, further emphasizes the cultural and linguistic connection to the bazaar's identity.
+The pool at the square was replaced by a clock tower (Ghantaghar) in the 1870s.
 The centre of the market is still referred to as Ghantaghar.
 Chandni Chowk was once the grandest Indian market.
-Mughal imperial processions passed through Chandni Chowk.
-The tradition was continued when the Delhi Durbar was held in 1903.
-Delhi Town Hall was built in 1863 by the British.
+Chandni Chowk was a significant route for Mughal imperial processions, hosting the grand displays of emperors and their entourages, highlighting its importance in the empire's cultural and architectural heritage.
+The tradition of grand processions through Chandni Chowk continued during the Delhi Durbar of 1903.
+Meanwhile, the British contributed to the area's architectural heritage by constructing the Delhi Town Hall in 1863.